Peripheral Bypass Surgery

 Medical Evaluation Before Bypass Surgery

-If you are having symptoms of peripheral artery disease, may sure you let your doctor know.
+If you are having symptoms of peripheral artery disease, make sure you let your doctor know.
 He or she will ask about your health history and will perform a full examination.
 Special tests such as ultrasound and arteriograms may be performed.

 During the medical evaluation, your doctor will take your blood pressure and listen to the pulses in your legs and feet.
 Ultrasound tests will measure the force of the blood flowing in your leg arteries.
 This will help locate narrowed or blocked arteries.
 An arteriogram is used to plan surgery if needed.
 During an arteriogram, a special dye is injected through a needle in your artery.
 An x-ray is then taken to show the location and degree of a blockage.